JuliaEditorSupport/julia-intellij/README.md

 ## Feedback

-You can report the error to us, this will create a GitHub issue labeled with `pending` and we'll deal with it.<br/>
+You can report the error to us when you see this plugin throwing exceptions, this will create a GitHub issue labeled with `pending` and we'll deal with it.<br/>
 This function comes from the Mathematica plugin and I just did very little refactor without changing any classes' or functions' names.

-## Which Julia Plugin should I choose
+## Alternatives

+If you don't like JetBrains IDE, turn right and search `JuliaPro` or `Juno`.

+Otherwise:<br/>
-If you search GitHub with "Julia IntelliJ" (data collected at 2018/1/28 (YYYY/M/DD)), you'll find 4 related repos:
+If you search GitHub with "Julia IntelliJ" (data collected at 2018/1/28 (YYYY/M/DD)), you'll find 4 related repositories:

 + snefru/juliafy (incomplete syntax highlight, SDK management, file recognizing, only support MacOS)
 + sysint64/intellij-julia (this only recognize your file as a `Julia file`, and do nothing else)